Man-in-the-Middle AttackHow Digital Eavesdroppers Intercept & Hijack Data

 Interception

 The first step for an attacker is to grab the data you're sending out before it gets to where it's supposed to go.
-A common way they do this is by setting up free WiFi spots that don't require a password.
+A common way they do this is by setting up free WiFi hotspots that don't require a password.

 • IP Spoofing: This is when an attacker pretends to be a certain website or service by changing information in the data packets sent over the Internet.
 So, when you try to visit a website, you end up on the attacker’s fake site instead.